 The following topics are covered:

-name is the address
+msg-id is the message

 server-id is the name of your

 If you qualify the Natural Development Server datasets by server-id, the server ID is restricted to a maximum length of 6 characters.

 Alternatively, you can automatically start Natural Development Servers

 To enable the administrator to monitor the status of the Natural Development Server, a monitor task is provided which is initialized automatically at server startup.
 Using the monitor commands described below, the administrator can control the server activities, cancel particular user sessions, terminate the entire server, etc.

 To communicate with the monitor, you can use the monitor client

 Client NATMOPI.
 Or you can use

 the HTML Monitor Client that supports standard web browser; see